anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 To enable reuse of BRSKI defined functionality as much as possible, BRSKI-PRM:

 * uses existing endpoints where the required functionality is provided
-* enhances existing with new supported media types, e.g., for JWS voucher
+* enhances existing endpoints with new supported media types, e.g., for JWS voucher
 * defines new endpoints where additional functionality is required, e.g., for wrapped certification request, CA certificates, or new status information.